Macrometacorp/node-cloudflare-worker-template/README.md

 ### 1. Load Sample Data ⚗️

-The example code in `src/index.js` shows how to fetch documents from a collection named `employees`.
-To get up and running quickly, you can run `npm run load-test-data` to create a new employees collection and populate it with sample data.
+The example code in `src/index.js` shows how to fetch documents from a collection named `locations`.
+To get up and running quickly, you can run `npm run load-mock-data` to create a new `locations` collection and populate it with mock data.

 ### 2. Set Environment Variables 🌵

-To run your Cloudflare Worker locally, make sure you've set your Macrometa API Key as an environment variable in the `.env` file located at the root of your project.
+To run your Cloudflare Worker locally, make sure you've set your Macrometa API Key and collection name environment variables in the `.env` file located at the root of your project.

 > 💡 If your Worker requires additional environment variables, you can add them to the `plugins` section of `webpack.config.js`.